Counting Stars: Music video

 The music video was filmed on May 10, 2013, in New Orleans, Louisiana, and premiered on May 31, 2013.
 The video features the band performing the song in a gloomy ground floor of a building surrounded by hanging light bulbs, interspersed with scenes of several people in a religious revival service on the upper floor, dancing along with the song.
-At the end of the video, the ceiling is demolished, causing one of the people in the service to fall through the floor, coming through the ceiling of the room the band is performing in.
+At the end of the video, the ceiling collapses, causing one of the people in the service to fall through the floor into the room the band is performing in.
 The video also shows clips of an alligator crawling through the ground floor.

 The video became the first music video by a band in history to reach 1 billion views, doing so on November 2, 2015.
-It has received over 9.8 billion views and 16 million likes on YouTube, and, as of September 2025, is the 16th most viewed video on the site.
+It has received over 4.2 billion views and 18 million likes on YouTube, and, as of September 2025, is the 21st most viewed video on the site.